spatial-ews/spatialwarnings/cran-comments.md

 Dear CRAN maintainers,

-This is an incremental update to the spatialwarnings package with a few improvements, along with a few bug fixes.
-This package version should also fix NOTEs appearing on the CRAN test page (minor errors in the formatting of documentation).

-Please note that my email has changed from <a.a.h.genin@uu.nl> to
-<alexandre.genin@sete.cnrs.fr>, as I have been changing institutions.
-I no longer
-have access to my last email.
+This is a maintenance release of spatialwarnings to avoid test failure with an upcoming version of ggplot2, along with a couple of minor improvements.

 Thanks,